NBISweden/nbis-meta/docs/classification/index.rst

 Kraken2
 -------
 Relevant settings for Kraken2 are:

+:code:`kraken_prebuilt`: By default, the workflow uses the prebuilt :code:`MiniKraken2_v2_8GB` database built from the Refseq bacteria, archaea, and viral libraries and the GRCh38 human genome.
+Alternatively you can use :code:`MiniKraken2_v1_8GB` which will download the database excluding the human genome.
+These minikraken databases are downsampled versions of the standard database which could influence sensitivity.
+However, `evaluations <http://ccb.jhu.edu/software/kraken2/images/Kraken1v2_BuildDBAccuracy_Table.png>`_ suggest that with kraken2 the drop in sensitivity is minimal.

+:code:`kraken_custom`: If you have created your own custom centrifuge index, specify the path to the directory containing the hash.k2d, opts.k2d and taxo.k2d files.

 :code:`kraken_reduce_memory:` Set to True to run kraken2 with :code:`--memory-mapping` which reduces RAM usage.